TAIsRich/chuwa0116/ShortQuestions/hw6.md

 - For Java, “volatile” tells the compiler that the value of a variable must never be cached as its value may change outside of the scope of the program itself.
 - Volatile variables have the visibility features of synchronized but not the atomicity features.
 The values of the volatile variable will never be cached and all writes and reads will be done to and from the main memory

+## 2. How to create a new thread?
+- Implementing the **java.lang.Runnable** interface
+- Extending the **java.lang.Thread** class
+- In the case of a thread pool, a group of fixed-size threads is created.

 ## 3. Difference between Runnable and Callable
 | Runnable     | Callable |
 | ----------- | ----------- |